Dependency-Track logov4.13

 Each scope contains a set of notification groups that can be subscribed to.
 Some groups contain notifications of multiple levels, while others can only ever have a single level.

-Scope Group Level(s) Description
+Scope Group Trigger Level(s) Description

-SYSTEM ANALYZER (Any) Notifications generated as a result of interacting with an external source of vulnerability intelligence
+SYSTEM ANALYZER Event (Any) Notifications generated as a result of interacting with an external source of vulnerability intelligence

-SYSTEM DATASOURCE_MIRRORING (Any) Notifications generated when performing mirroring of one of the supported datasources such as the NVD
+SYSTEM DATASOURCE_MIRRORING Event (Any) Notifications generated when performing mirroring of one of the supported datasources such as the NVD

-SYSTEM INDEXING_SERVICE (Any) Notifications generated as a result of performing maintenance on Dependency-Tracks internal index used for global searching
+SYSTEM INDEXING_SERVICE Event (Any) Notifications generated as a result of performing maintenance on Dependency-Tracks internal index used for global searching

-SYSTEM FILE_SYSTEM (Any) Notifications generated as a result of a file system operation.
+SYSTEM FILE_SYSTEM Event (Any) Notifications generated as a result of a file system operation.
 These are typically only generated on error conditions

-SYSTEM REPOSITORY (Any) Notifications generated as a result of interacting with one of the supported repositories such as Maven Central, RubyGems, or NPM
+SYSTEM REPOSITORY Event (Any) Notifications generated as a result of interacting with one of the supported repositories such as Maven Central, RubyGems, or NPM

-PORTFOLIO NEW_VULNERABLE_DEPENDENCY INFORMATIONAL Notifications generated as a result of a vulnerable component becoming a dependency of a project
+PORTFOLIO NEW_VULNERABLE_DEPENDENCY Event INFORMATIONAL Notifications generated as a result of a vulnerable component becoming a dependency of a project

-PORTFOLIO GLOBAL_AUDIT_CHANGE INFORMATIONAL Notifications generated whenever an analysis or suppression state has changed on a finding from a component (global)
+PORTFOLIO GLOBAL_AUDIT_CHANGE Event INFORMATIONAL Notifications generated whenever an analysis or suppression state has changed on a finding from a component (global)

-PORTFOLIO PROJECT_AUDIT_CHANGE INFORMATIONAL Notifications generated whenever an analysis or suppression state has changed on a finding from a project
+PORTFOLIO PROJECT_AUDIT_CHANGE Event INFORMATIONAL Notifications generated whenever an analysis or suppression state has changed on a finding from a project

 Configuring Publishers #